aryamanmaithani/aryamanmaithani.github.io/tuts/ma-205/index.md

 The in-browser works nicely on laptop/desktop by opening the file within your browser.
 However, on phones, it'll lead to a download.

 # 2021
 These are the PDFs I make while giving online tutorials.
 It is advisable to find the videos in the MS Teams for better reference.
+For $$\LaTeX$$'d solutions of this year's offering, you can check [Ishan Kapnadak's solutions](https://ishankapnadak.github.io/MA205/tut-solutions.pdf).

 * Recap : [In-GitHub PDF Link](https://github.com/aryamanmaithani/ma-205-tut/blob/master/Tutorials-21/recap.pdf) \| [In-browser PDF Link](https://aryamanmaithani.github.io/ma-205-tut/Tutorials-21/recap.pdf)